TimeCyber/MCP-X/README.md

 ## What's New

-We've just rolled out two major updates to improve your experience:
+We've just rolled out major updates to improve your experience:

+### 📚 Brand New Knowledge Base Feature (v0.1.0)
+MCP-X now supports powerful knowledge base management!
+- **Knowledge Management**: Upload, view, search, and delete knowledge documents (supports txt, md, json, csv, xml, html formats)
+- **Smart Search**: Full-text search by filename and content with highlighted matching results
+- **Chat References**: One-click reference to knowledge base documents in chat, AI can answer based on your knowledge base content
+- **Document Preview**: Real-time document content preview with file metadata display
+- **Responsive Design**: Perfect adaptation for desktop and mobile devices

-### 🚀 Introducing the AI Agent System
+### 🚀 AI Agent System
-MCP-X is now a full-fledged AI agent platform.
+MCP-X as a full-fledged AI agent platform.
 - **New Agent Sidebar**: Discover, manage, and search for specialized AI agents.
 - **One-Click Talk**: Instantly talk to any agent for your current task.
 - **Agent Profiles**: See what each agent can do, with details on their skills and example uses.